 Our vision is of an open source design that any one can access online, download, print the specs and photos, and take to their local potter.
 The design will include Vector files for design virtue icons that can be stamped onto the cup.
 From there, anyone can get their own cups locally made for their own coffee store, or to supply coffee cups for stores in their community.
 The dissemination will be mandalic– I will start using the cups myself, then with my circle of friends, then enable the next social circles to tap our innovation, and contribute back their own revisions and insights to the central design core.

 The EarthCup design process is now on its fourth prototype.
 We continue to refine both the design, creation process, and virtue icons.
-Please bear with us… we aim to get up the vector design files after one more round of prototyping.
+You can now download the source files for our two cup sizes:

 We can now make small runs of cups in Ubud, Bali.
 Drop us a line if you are interested.